 Allseas has a comprehensive range of deepwater remotely operated vehicles (ROVs) with the latest high-specification sensors and equipment.
 ROVs are deployed from Allseas’ vessels to assist with various underwater tasks such as surveys, inspections and maintenance of pipelines and subsea structures.
 Prior to pipelay, a survey is conducted by an ROV which is operated from a survey vessel and equipped with sensors, cameras and sonar equipment.
 The ROV transmits information to the survey vessel via an umbilical cable.
 Results are used to immediately identify possible pipeline hazards such as wrecks, obstacles and seabed unevenness.

 ROVs also provide seabed touch down point monitoring and subsea construction support.
 As soon as the pipeline has been laid, it will be subjected to a ROV inspection.
 This post-lay survey defines the accurate position of the pipeline, the pipe-seabed configuration and the external status of the pipe.
 The as-laid results are used determine the need for post-lay intervention works, such as span correction or rock dumping.
 In case all post-lay intervention works are complete, an as-built survey is performed.
 The as-built survey defines the final status of the pipeline and the post-lay intervention works.

 Mattress installation frame

 Where two pipelines have to cross over each other, the pipeline crossing has to be protected.
 Protection is provided by mattresses, which consist of concrete blocks connected by steel or synthetic rope material.
-Allseas’ support vessel Calamity Jane is able to install concrete mattresses using her remotely controlled subsea installation frame and her ROV-operated mattress installation frame.
+Allseas’ support vessels are able to install concrete mattresses using her remotely controlled subsea installation frame and her ROV-operated mattress installation frame.